Sunday, May 21, 2017

 This writer finds the following musical interlude from College Rhythm, in which Joe serenades Goo Goo, funny and oddly sweet at the same time; the character genuinely loves his feathered friend and that is what puts the scene over.
 That said, co-star Lyda Roberti is not exactly thrilled about getting thrown over for a duck!

-Joe went on to star in a series of enjoyable comedy programmers for RKO.
+In the latter 1930's, Joe went on to star in a series of enjoyable comedy programmers for RKO.

 We at Way Too Damn Lazy To Write A Blog find the lil' duck guy, if supported by a halfway decent script and solid supporting players, likable, funny and weirdly endearing, especially in The Day The Bookies Wept.
+It's a minority opinion, but we really like him and do not agree with the many who dismiss him as a no talent flash-in-the-pan.
+Would have liked to see Penner and Frank McHugh appear together in a Warner Bros. film and riff off each other, maybe with Allen Jenkins there as well to make it a trifecta.

 Along with The Ritz Brothers and quite a few silent film comics, Joe Penner remains a bit of a Rorschach Test for comedy buffs.

-As is the case with silent movie comedians Larry Semon and Harry Langdon (mostly due to their not-of-this-earth appearance), he often gets singled out even among comedy fans with such reactions as "he has never made me laugh" and "I don't find him funny at all".
+As is the case with silent movie comedians Larry Semon and Harry Langdon (mostly due to their not-of-this-earth appearance), Penner often gets singled out even among comedy fans with such reactions as "he has never made me laugh" and "I don't find him funny at all".

 As the Ritz Brothers get laughs, not with rapid-fire jokes and Groucho Marx style witty repartee, but with the way they dance and move, Penner's humor derived from his sound, dynamics and delivery.
 This was also also the case with such popular contemporaries on radio as Ed Wynn, Harry Einstein, a.k.a.
 Parkyakarkus and Jack "Baron Munchausen" Pearl.